Invasion of South Kasai: Early operations

 The central government's assault to retake South Kasai began on 23 August.
 Sources differ on who commanded the offensive.
 According political scientist Jean-Claude Willame, it was led by Léopold Nzulu, the former commander of the ANC garrison at Thysville.
-According to Royal Museum for Central Africa, the ANC was led by three men: Joseph Tshatshi, Léonard Loso, and Clément Somao.
+According to Royal Museum for Central Africa, the ANC was led by three men: Joseph-Damien Tshatshi, Léonard Loso, and Clément Somao.
 A vanguard of ANC troops from Léopoldville were flown into the Kasai region and, reinforced by the Luluabourg garrison, began advancing on South Kasai.
 Approximately 1,000–2,000 ANC troops participated.
 They were accompanied by Lumbala and Jacques Omonombe, an officer of the Sûreté Nationale.
 The direct attack on Katanga from Kivu was postponed.

 On the evening of 24 August Kalonji departed for Katanga, pledging to his ministers that he would request aid from Tshombe.
 ANC troops entered South Kasaian territory that night.
 They were opposed by 200 South Kasai soldiers and 250 policemen.
 The soldiers had little training and were equipped with arms left behind by Belgian troops.
 These quickly retreated, though the ANC faced the opposition of local Baluba militia, most of whom were only armed with handmade single-shot rifles called nkonga.
 The ANC occupied Bakwanga largely without incident on 26 August, and took up temporary residence in Forminière's corporate building.
 South Kasaian troops fled toward the Katangese border.
 The next day Kalonji announced the surrender of the city from Élisabethville, the capital of Katanga.